smartcontractkit/chainlink-automation/docs/PSEUDOCODE.md

 ```
 for each round
     // Observation -------------------
-    for each check pipeline result in previous outcome
+    for each outcome hook
-        add check pipeline result to in-flight cache
-        remove check pipeline result from ocr staging
+        call hook run with previous outcome

     // filtering can be applied within ocr staging such that the previous add
     // to in-flight is immediately applied to results being pulled
-    get check pipeline results from ocr staging

-    for each check pipeline result
+    for each check pipeline result from ocr staging
+        call peek on ocr staging queue to get result // does not remove
         add check pipeline result to observation

     get latest block from sample staging